 We start off with some comments by the author – Thomas L. Friedman, on why he decided to become an explanatory journalist.

 While driving a car at high speed might be thrilling, it is not what we would like to get habituated to.
 This is because we also have the tendency to keep ourselves safe and speed guarantees anything but that.
-Similarly, knowledge and technology may be jumping in leaps and bounds, but it takes a wise man to know that he has to understand that and not just discover it and move on.
+Similarly, knowledge and technology may be jumping in leaps and bounds, but ethical challenges that come from new technology has a lagging day in the court.